simiboy/airbnb_media_analysis/README.md

-This repository holds the data and analysis files of the media analysis from my thesis.
+This repository holds the data and analysis files of the media analysis of the thesis

+Housing in Flux: Unveiling Political Dynamics of Short-Term Rental Regulation across European Cities

-Simon Fernezelyi
+by Simon Fernezelyi

-Submitted to Central European University on the 31st of May 2024
+Submitted to
+DEPARTMENT OF POLITICAL SCIENCE
+CENTRAL EUROPEAN UNIVERSITY

+2024